 As for the demon, their job isn’t a walk in the park, either.
 They have to be really active on the map, set traps, and find different ways to increase the fear meter of the players.
 This can be done by possessing different items in the game, such as trees to give jump scares or even the survivor’s getaway vehicle to torment them.
 And the more time passes, the stronger you get as the demon.

 If you love playing with your friends and want to experience a horror movie in a game, then Evil Dead: The Game is the best multiplayer horror survival game on the Xbox Series X and Series S!
 Sometimes, you might even get to snipe in the game.
-But if you want games that are solely focused on sniping, then check out: BEST Sniper Games PS4.

 Alan Wake: Remastered